Amarilli/belly-button-challenge/README.md

 I used the D3 library to read in `samples.json` from the URL `https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json`.

-I created a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.
+I created a horizontal bar chart with a dropdown menu to display the top 10 OTUs in a determinate sample.

 I used `sample_values` as the values for the bar chart.

-I used `otu_ids` as the labels for the bar chart.
+I used `otu_ids` as the label for the bar chart.

 I used `otu_labels` as the hovertext for the chart.